LoyaltyGM/contracts/loyalty_gm/docs/loyalty_token.md

 Loyalty Token module.
-This module contains the LoyaltyToken struct and its functions.
+This module contains the Loyalty NFT struct and its functions.
-Module for minting and managing LoyaltyTokens by users.
+Module for minting and managing Loyalty NFT by users.

 -  [Resource `LoyaltyToken`](#0x0_loyalty_token_LoyaltyToken)